Blueprint Travelers - Travel Site

 The view from the Pinnacle hike in Grampians National Park

 Our visit coincided with a local holiday, so it was filled with people from Melbourne getting away from the city for the weekend.
-We decided to start our day early to take advantage of the Pinnacles via Grand Canyon trail without crowds.
+We decided to start our day early to take advantage of the Pinnacle via Grand Canyon trail without crowds.
 It was a nice hike and the summit views were incredible looking out over jagged rocks to lower parts of the national park and the town of Halls Gap.
 On our return to the carpark (parking lot in American English), we encountered many people on the trail and it was challenging to navigate all of the cars trying to find places to park.
 It was definitely worth getting to the trail early to complete this hike before it got too busy.

 Two people standing on a large rock in front of a waterfall in the Grampians